Log purity, torsors on root stacks and log Nori fundamental group: Introduction

-A natural variant of the purity theorem arises when considering morphisms obtained as quotients of schemes by the action of finite flat group schemes.
-In particular, when the action is free and under suitable conditions ensuring that such quotients exist as schemes, the resulting morphism is an fppf torsor.
-There is a natural weakening of the freeness condition leading to the notion of logarithmic torsors.

-Let $S$ be a log regular log scheme (for example, a toric variety, resp. a regular scheme with log structure induced by a normal crossing divisor), and denote by $U \subset S$ the dense open locus where the log structure is trivial (the dense torus, resp. the complement of the divisor).
-We are concerned with the following question: when does an fppf $G$-torsor on $U$ extend to all of $S$?
-Our first result answers this question when $G$ is linearly reductive by providing a solution in the category of log torsors.
+\addtocontents{toc}{ } The \textit{Purity Theorem} of Zariski--Nagata asserts that a finite flat morphism $f \colon Y \to X$ onto a regular scheme, which is \'etale over a dense open subset $U \subseteq X$ containing all codimension one points of $X$, is in fact \'etale everywhere.
+A similar statement in positive characteristic was claimed and proved in \cite{moreb,marrama}, where finite \'etale covers are replaced by torsors under finite flat group schemes (not necessarily \'etale).
+More precisely, they proved that the restriction functor induces an equivalence between the category of fppf torsors on $X$ and the category of fppf torsors on $U$.\\

+However, in many natural situations, one is led to consider a scheme $X$ (possibly singular) together with a dense open subset $U \subseteq X$ whose complement is a divisor, or more generally contains codimension one points.
+Typical examples include: \begin{enumerate} \item $U$ a quasi-projective variety and $X$ a toroidal or simple normal crossings compactification, \item $U$ a family of smooth curves over some base, degenerating to a family of nodal curves $X$. \end{enumerate}

+The classical purity theorem does not capture situations involving ramification along a boundary divisor.
+Logarithmic geometry, a variant of algebraic geometry introduced by Fontaine-Illusie in the 1980s, and further developed by Kato and many others, provides a more flexible framework for studying such phenomena.
+In particular, it allows one to reinterpret tame ramification as \'etaleness in the log setting.

+Indeed, in characteristic zero, \cite{FK,Mochizuki} established a logarithmic analogue of the purity theorem (cf. Theorem \ref{logetpur}).
+More precisely, they proved that finite \'etale covers of $U$ that are tamely ramified along the boundary extend uniquely to Kummer log \'etale covers of $X$.\\

+The first result of this paper extends the logarithmic purity theorem to torsors under finite flat linearly reductive group schemes.
+In positive characteristic, such torsors provide a natural enlargement of the class of tamely ramified covers (cf. \cite{AbrOV}) and account for ramification phenomena that are invisible to the logarithmic \'etale topology.

-\begin{theorem} (Theorem~\ref{lin-red}) Let $S$ be a log regular log scheme with integral underlying scheme, and let $U \subset S$ be the dense open locus of trivial log structure.
-Let $G$ be a finite flat linearly reductive group scheme over $S$.
+\begin{theorem}[Theorem~\ref{lin-red}] Let $X$ be a log regular log scheme, and let $U \subseteq X$ be the dense open locus where the log structure is trivial.
+Let $G$ be a finite flat linearly reductive group scheme over $X$.
 Then the restriction functor

 is an equivalence of categories. \end{theorem}